Stephenie Meyer: The Twilight novels

-According to Meyer, the idea for Twilight came to her in a dream on June 2, 2003 about a human girl and a vampire who was in love with her but thirsted for her blood.
+According to Meyer, the idea for Twilight came to her in a dream on June 2, 2003, about a human girl and a vampire who was in love with her but thirsted for her blood.
 Based on this dream, Meyer wrote the draft of what became chapter 13 of the book.
 She wrote from chapter 13 to the end of the novel and then backfilled the first 12 chapters, in secret, without an ideal audience in mind or the intention to publish the novel.
 Meyer researched the Quileute Native Americans to include their legends and traditions in the novel, though some Quileute tribe members found her use of their legends offensive.
-Meyer joined the American Night Writers Association (ANWA) for aspiring LDS female writers.
+Meyer joined the American Night Writers Association (ANWA) for aspiring Latter-day Saint female writers.
 She completed the novel in three months.
-Her sister's response to the book was enthusiastic and she persuaded Meyer to send the manuscript to literary agencies.
+Her sister's response to the book was enthusiastic, and she persuaded Meyer to send the manuscript to literary agencies.

 Of the 15 letters she wrote, five went unanswered, nine brought rejections, and the last was a positive response from Jodi Reamer of Writers House.
 Eight publishers competed for the rights to publish Twilight in a 2003 auction.
 By November, Meyer had signed a $750,000 three-book deal with Little, Brown and Company.
 Twilight was published in 2005 with a print run of 75,000 copies.
-Bimonthly books signings and events at the Changing Hands Bookstore in Tempe, Arizona early in her writing career helped cultivate her fanbase.
+Bimonthly book signings and events at the Changing Hands Bookstore in Tempe, Arizona, early in her writing career helped cultivate her fanbase.
 Twilight reached No. 5 on The New York Times Best Seller list for Children's Chapter Books within a month of its release, and later rose to #1.
 The novel was named the Publishers Weekly Best Book of the Year and a New York Times Editor's Choice.
-Despite its success, Twilight was one of the most challenged books of 2009 according to the American Library Association for being sexually explicit, being age-inappropriate, and for religious views; some schools and libraries were asked to remove the books from their shelves.
+Despite its success, Twilight was one of the most challenged books of 2009 according to the American Library Association for being sexually explicit, age-inappropriate, and for religious views; some schools and libraries were asked to remove the books from their shelves.

 Upon publishing Twilight, Meyer had already outlined a story for a sequel.
 However, her publisher insisted that she follow Twilight with two sequels following Bella and Edward in college.
 Consequently, Meyer expanded the story into a series with three more books: New Moon (2006), Eclipse (2007), and Breaking Dawn (2008).
 The original story she pitched for the sequel would later be published in Breaking Dawn.
-Meanwhile, Meyer wrote a short story "Hell on Earth", about demons at prom night which was published in April 2007 in Prom Nights from Hell, a collection of stories about bad prom nights with supernatural effects.
+Meanwhile, Meyer wrote a short story, "Hell on Earth", about demons at prom night, which was published in April 2007 in Prom Nights from Hell, a collection of stories about bad prom nights with supernatural effects.
 Meyer's fans urged her to expand "Hell on Earth" into a full novel, but Meyer was occupied finishing Eclipse.